Navid200/xDrip/docs/MissedPairRequest.md

 You will see `Hunting Transmitter` in red on that page.
 ![](./images/HuntTX.png)

-In up to 5 minutes, you should receive a pair request.
-Be sure to approve it.
+In up to 5 minutes, you should receive a pair request if you have Android 10 or newer.
+Be sure to approve a pair request.
+If you have Android 9 or older, you will never get a pair request.
+The phone will pair automatically.

 If the phone screen is locked, unlock it and pull down from the top to see the notifications.
 Open the pair request notification and approve.